 For example, if your End Hold date was October 4, regular operations will resume on October 5.

-What Else Should I Know About Hold Mail?
+What Else Should I Know About The Hold Mail® Service?